haffff/NordvikManagerFrontEnd/README.md

 ClientMediator has 3 types of methods.
 - First type contains of Send, SendAsync, SendAndWaitForRegister, and SendAndWaitForRegisterAsync.
 - Second type are Register and Unregister methods.
 In additon there are hooks related to that is [useClientMediator](src/components/uiComponents/hooks/useClientMediator.js) hook.
 Register method registers provided object with commands to commands index.
 Requirement for that object is to contain 2 fields: Panel and Id.
-In addition optional method
+In addition optional method onEvent that triggers on any event broadcasted.

+### WebSocketManager and wrappers

+WebSocketManager (WebSocketManagerInstance) contains two major wrappers heavily used in panels.
+First one is [Subscribable] Component.
+Second is [CollectionSyncer].
+Those components are responsible for watching over websocket commands coming from Backend.

 ### Code Splitting